-This integration formulas cheat sheet gives the standard antiderivative rules students use first in calculus.
+This integration formulas cheat sheet collects the standard antiderivative rules students reach for first in calculus.
 Use it when the integrand already matches a known pattern such as a power, , an exponential, or a basic trig function.
+The core skill is pattern matching: a sum or difference can be integrated term by term, while a product, quotient, or composition usually needs another method.

 - Power rule: